 1 unit, graded S/U

 This seminar will help graduate students learn how to effectively mentor undergraduates in research, in navigating their academic work, and in applying for graduate school.
-The course will also enable graduate students to work successfully within the context of mentoring relationships with their graduate advisers.
+The course will also enable graduate students to work successfully within the context of mentoring relationships with their graduate advisors.
 The course will prepare graduate students for the mentoring they will do in future academic and non-academic careers.
 The course will consist of readings, in-class discussion, short assignments, and an applied component of mentoring.

 For more information about GSPDP 301, please contact the Graduate Student Instructor Teaching & Resource Center.